Transcripts & Enrollment Verification

-A student whose transcript states “SUSPENDED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION” may appeal, in writing, to the Vice Provost of Student Life to have the notification removed.
+A student whose transcript states “SUSPENDED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION” may appeal, in writing, to the Senior Vice President for Enrollment and Student Affairs to have the notification removed.
 Appeals may be granted provided that:

 - One year has passed since the conclusion of the suspension;

 - The term of suspension has been completed and any conditions thereof; and

-- The Vice Provost of Student Life has determined that the student is once again “in good standing” with all applicable University and academic and non-academic standards.
+- The Senior Vice President for Enrollment and Student Affairs has determined that the student is once again “in good standing” with all applicable University and academic and non-academic standards.

 A student whose transcript states “EXPELLED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION” or “WITHDREW WITH CONDUCT CHARGES PENDING” is ineligible to appeal to have the notification removed.

 - Those students who were expelled or withdrew with such notifications on their transcripts will leave the University with the status “not in good standing” and will be ineligible for readmission to the University, absent any vacating of a finding of responsibility.

 Enrollment & Degree Verification